dawsers/hyprscroller/README.md

 There is also an IPC event with details of the current mode and modifiers.
 Read [this](#ipc) for an example

+You can also set a window rule for each new window to follow a certain combination of mode and mode modifiers.
+See [window rules](#window-rules) for more details.

 ## Window/Column Focus and Movement